 Do you consider yourself a real true crime junkie?
-Then you must have (and read) these absolute classics.
+Then you must have (and read) these classic true crime books.
 The Zodiac, the Green River Killer or Ted Bundy, they cover it all.

-It isn’t and easy read, it’s dark and twisted but Ann Rule is one of the best crime writers and she pays respect to all the known victims.
+This isn’t an easy read, it’s dark and twisted but Ann Rule is one of the best crime writers and she pays respect to all the known victims.

 I know, I know, another Ted Bundy book… But listen, this book set me off on the path of true crime books and Robert Keppel’s relationship with Ted Bundy is pretty incredible.

 Then Robert Keppel receives a letter from Ted Bundy who is sitting on death row and very much interested in the details of the case, after all these are his old hunting grounds.
-He offers his help and in the following years he has regular contact with the investigator helpiing him to understand this other monster.
+He offers his help and in the following years, he has regular contact with the investigator helping him to understand this other monster.

-The Zodiac Killer terrorised Northern California and taunted the police for years with his mocking notes.
-It is still one of the biggest mysteries in the true crime world and any book or movie on the topic is an inerest of mine, so obviously it had tobe on the list.
+The Zodiac Killer terrorized Northern California and taunted the police for years with his mocking notes.
+It is still one of the biggest mysteries in the true crime world and any book or movie on the topic is an interest of mine, so obviously, it had to be on the list.